Trish Cooke: Life

-Cooke's children's book So Much (1994) won the 0–5 category of the Nestle Smarties Book Prize, the She/WH Smith’s Under-Fives Book Prize and the Kurt Maschler Award.
+Cooke's children's book So Much (1994) won the 0–5 category of the Nestle Smarties Book Prize, the She/WH Smith's Under-Fives Book Prize and the Kurt Maschler Award.
 It was also Highly Commended for the Kate Greenaway Medal and was shortlisted for both the Sheffield Children’s Book Award and the Nottinghamshire Children’s Book Award.

-Her series of inter-racial adaptations of children's fairy tales have been popular at the Theatre Royal Stratford East.
+Cooke's series of inter-racial .....adaptations of children's fairy tales have been popular at the Theatre Royal Stratford East.
 Cinderella (2007) was the first pantomime to be nominated for an Olivier Award.

+Personal life

+Cooke's brother is retired professional footballer Joe Cooke, and her second cousin is professional footballer Tyler Magloire.